Practice Policies & Patient Information

 Compliments, Feedback and Complaints

-We are also keen to hear of any positive feedback that you have about the care that you have received and you can use the same feedback form below to do this or write to the Practice Manager hwicb.hmg.feedback@nhs.net
+We are also keen to hear of any positive feedback that you have about the care that you have received and you can use the feedback form link below to do this, or you can write to the Practice Manager at hwicb.hmg.feedback@nhs.net.

 Complaints Procedure